Israel says Syrian missile was not aimed at nuclear reactor

 The missile landed in southern Israel early Thursday, prompting Israel to respond with airstrikes on the missile launcher and other targets in Syria.

 The army's chief spokesman, Brig.
 Gen. Hidai Zilberman, was quoted as telling military correspondents that the Israeli air force was already operating in Syrian airspace when the anti-aircraft missile was fired.
-He said the projectile, identified as a Russian-made SA-5 missile, missed its target and flew some 300 kilometers (200 miles) before exploding in southern Israel.
+He said the projectile, identified as a Russian-made SA-5 missile, missed its target and exploded in southern Israel.

-The missile, also known as an S200, set off air raid sirens in a village just a few kilometers (miles) from Dimona, the southern desert town where Israel's nuclear reactor is located.
+The missile, also known as an S200, set off air raid sirens in a village near Dimona, the southern desert town where Israel's nuclear reactor is located, and some 300 kilometers (200 miles) south of Damascus.

 “There was no intention of hitting the nuclear reactor in Dimona,” Zilberman was quoted as saying.